w3c/wai-website/pages/about/using-wai-material.md

 For material under the Creative Commons License, the footer includes the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)."

 ## Videos
-You may use videos in your presentations, training, etc, if you use the entire video including the ending with the link to w3.org/WAI
+You may use W3C WAI videos in your presentations, training, etc. Please use the entire video, including the ending with the link to w3.org/WAI

-### Translations [draft update]
+### Translations

 {::nomarkdown}
 {% include box.html type="start" title="Status" icon="warning" %}
 {:/}

-<p>NOTE: This Translations section is a draft that is under review.
-We plan to finalize it in July 2024.</p>

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

 You may create a dubbed version with the following conditions:
-1. The entire video is dubbed, including the ending with the link to w3.org/WAI.
+1. The entire video is provided, including the ending with the link to w3.org/WAI
 2. The translation is accurate.
-If you would like to change the wording to be smoother in your language, it should be approved by W3C staff.
+If you would like to change the wording to be smoother in your language, you get it approved by W3C staff before recording.
-3. The new video must be accessible:
+3. The new video is accessible:
    a.
-Text subtitles/captions must be provided.
+You provide text subtitles/captions for your video.
 They may be "closed captions" that are only shown if turned on.
    b.
-If the video has a described version, a translation of the described video must be provided.
+If the video has a descriped version, you also provide a translation of the described video.
-4. You may include your organization name and logo at the beginning and/or end, indicating that you are the translating organization.
-However, it must be clear that the video is from W3C.
+4. Optionally, you may include your organization name and logo at the beginning and/or end, indicating that you are the translating organization.
+It must be clear that the video is from W3C.
 You may _not_ include your logo throughout the video.
+5. You make the video available for others to use.
+This includes permission for W3C to put it on our website, YouTube channel, and other places.
+6. For the original video on the W3C website, you provide a text translation of the current English VTT file.
+This translation can then be used as the script for the dupping.

 ## Let Us Know